PIM

 Clothing is a category that presents a unique set of challenges for online shoppers.
 It can be difficult for a consumer to look at a product photo and visualize how the clothing item will look in real life on their own unique body.

-Brands and retailers such as ASOS, Gucci, and Knix have experimented with virtual fitting rooms as a means to help shoppers find the right size and style — without having to visit a physical store.
+Brands and retailers such as ASOS, Gucci, and Knix have experimented with virtual fitting rooms as a means of helping shoppers find the right size and style — without having to visit a physical store.

 Once customers enter a store, it’s important to keep them engaged enough to purchase.
 Installing in-store displays with AR features can help shoppers browse your product catalog, personalize items, and find products that are a match for their style or skin tone.

 Shoppers are often hesitant to buy a product if they’re not sure it will look good on them.
-Similar to virtual fitting rooms, brands and retailers are using AR technology to let shoppers try on accessories and other items, like eyeglasses and hats.
+Brands and retailers are using AR technology similarly to virtual fitting rooms to let shoppers try on accessories and other items, like eyeglasses and hats.

 Warby Parker has an AR app that lets shoppers upload a selfie to see how different types of eyeglasses look on them.
 The app works in tandem with the mobile site so customers can instantly add products they like to their cart.

-It’s difficult to picture what a sofa will look like in a room without it actually being in the room.
-AR can help customers visualize how large furniture items will fit into their homes or offices — without having to commit to a purchase first.
+It’s difficult to picture what a sofa will look like in a room without it being in the room.
+AR in retail can help customers visualize how large furniture items will fit into their homes or offices — without having to commit to a purchase first.

 Image Source: Ikea